Skip to Content

 • intake labels and states are configured

-Use https://controller.mergeloom.ai for job creation, intake status, audit state, and PR/MR coordination.
-Use the local worker UI at http://127.0.0.1:8010/ for worker/provider readiness and local execution detail.
+Use https://controller.mergeloom.ai for job creation, intake status, Cloud Hosted audit, controller audit, and PR/MR coordination.
+For Self Hosted, use the local worker UI at http://127.0.0.1:8010/ for worker/provider readiness and local execution detail, Ticket Audit, and Code Audit.

 MergeLoom customer controller worker setup page showing enrolled worker setup details.

-Customer controller: confirm the worker enrollment values are available before starting the first job.
+Self Hosted setup: confirm the worker enrollment values are available before starting the first self-hosted job.

 Before you run the first job, make sure MergeLoom knows which repository the ticket should change.